 Don’t use bedtime or sleep as a punishment

-If you have been telling your child to go to bed because they are misbehaving, the message that gets into their head is that bedtime is a negative consequence for their behavior and they will do all they can to avoid going to bed.
-You maybe physically exhausted from work and your busy schedules, and you may reason that to enjoy some peace and quiet time, sending the kids to bed is the solution.
+If you have been telling your child to go to bed because they are misbehaving, the message that gets into their head is that bedtime is a negative consequence for their behaviour and they will do all they can to avoid going to bed.
+You may be physically exhausted from work and your busy schedules, and you may reason that to enjoy some peace and quiet time, sending the kids to bed is the solution.
 To curb this trend, adjust your child’s bedtime without presenting it as a punishment.

 Failing to have healthy routines

 Most children perform their best when there is a routine in place.
 Try to establish a bedtime routine, which may include teeth brushing, bedtime prayer ritual, playing on the couch, or even reading bedtime stories together.
 All these are positive and calm ways to end the day together.
 Such routine will help your children have a smooth transition to their beds and will establish healthy habits for life.

 Don’t be a slave to your baby’s cries

 If your baby cries when you put her down at night and you rush in to comfort her each time, she will never learn to soothe herself to sleep.
 Wait for about five minutes before checking on her.
 Eventually, she will learn that her crying doesn’t guarantee her immediate attention and by and large, she may stop crying altogether.
 However, if the child is sick or distressed, you should attend to her.

 You should help your children in the transition stage.
 Do not focus on your long busy day that you find it difficult to get time for the children.
 Be genuinely interested on how they are fairing and what could be troubling them.
 This should also be a time of showering them with love and praises for the good they have done and also correcting mistakes.
 Children need this transition time in order to fall asleep comfortably.
 This period allows their brains and bodies to slow down, making falling asleep much easier.